-What should a newlywed couple look for when looking for a mentor couple?
+Newlywed mentoring – what should a newlywed couple look for when looking for a marriage mentor?

 I made the mistake of putting our mentors ahead of God.

-I wanted them to fix and righten the uncomfortable in our marriage, and I found myself getting frustrated when their counsel was hard to put to practice.
+I wanted them to fix and make right the wrong in our marriage; I found myself getting frustrated when their counsel was hard to put to practice.

 Instead of seeking God for ourselves, I wanted our mentors to show me everything.
 Eventually, I learned that the job of a mentor is (or should be) to direct a couple to God.

 Mentors can translate a few things based on experience, offer how-tos and presence but a change of heart is Gods forte, and we should never ask or expect of mentors to do what only God can.

 2. Marriage mentors don’t read minds

 The best mentoring happens when the newlywed couple go out of their way not just to seek guidance but also to receive and implement it.

 It happens when they work hard to get over their natural pride, fear or passivity, which tells them only to share a brushed-up version of their lives.